italia/cloud.italia.it-site/CONTRIBUTING.md

 ## Gitflow
 - The `main` branch is not directly writable.
 - Branch `fix/*` or `feat/*` are used for development.
-- The code in the `main` branch is deployed in staging.
+- The code in the `main` branch is deployed in production.
-- A release pushes the code in production.